 3 Key Metrics for Analyzing Online App Load Time

-How frequently are you online shopping and leave a site because it is too slow?
+How frequently are your online shopping and leaving a site because it is too slow?
 With something like a stock trading app, a non-performant app could cost you the commission as traders will find a faster way to close a trade to more easily get the trade price they want.
-It works the same way with most everything else in the online world.
+It works the same way with almost everything else in the online world.
 If multiple online apps provide similar services, users will gravitate to the more responsive app one that more quickly gives them what they want.

 1. Time to Display (T2D)